bariseksi/iphone-shortcuts-media-transfer/README.md

 ## How To Make It Work
 Your IPhone and the PC you want to transfer to both must be in the same network.
+First you need to compile the "ShortcutsListener" C# .net project and run the application (server).
 In order to transfer media from your IPhone you need to create a shortcut from IPhone's Shortcuts application by pressing + sign.

 <p align="left">